About Destination British Columbia

 brand to the world.

 , other Provincial and Territorial Destination Marketing Organizations, British Columbian Regional and Community Destination Marketing Organization) on research projects of joint and strategic interest.
-Corporate Transformation provides change management and human resources support to Destination BC staff and programs including the development of human resources policies and plans which are consistent with the Public Service Agency (PSA).
+People and Development provides change management and human resources support to Destination BC staff and programs including the development of human resources policies and plans which are consistent with the Public Service Agency (PSA).
 Corporate Communications works with industry partners around the province to ensure BC’s tourism stakeholders receive timely information on the programs and services provided by the Corporation, and are aware of the important economic contributions tourism makes to BC’s economy.

 Accountability and Transparency